-We have signalled our preference to remove Enhanced Reactive Power Service, which is run every six 6-months in line with the CUSC, from our suite of services in lieu of locational tenders and other projects in the voltage space, i.e. Power Potential and NOA Pathfinders. -This matter is currently being considered within a modification working group, the outcome of the modification process will determine whether it should be removed or updated. -For the avoidance of doubt bi-annaul (six months)six6 monthly tenders will run until any decision to remove the service is made.
-We intend to remove Enhanced Reactive Power from our suite of services and begin trials of a new reactive power product.
-We will continue to engage with the industry on the design of this product throughout 2019.
+We have signalled our preference to remove Enhanced Reactive Power Service, which is run every six months in line with the CUSC, from our suite of services in lieu of locational tenders and other projects in the voltage space, i.e. Power Potential and NOA Pathfinders.
+This matter is currently being considered within a modification working group, the outcome of the modification process will determine whether it should be removed or updated.
+For the avoidance of doubt bi-annual (six months) tenders will run until any decision to remove the service is made.